 Q: What is the difference between percentage and percentile?

 A: A percentage expresses a part of a whole as a fraction of 100, while a percentile indicates the relative standing of a particular value within a dataset.
-For instance, if a student scores in the 80th percentile, it means they performed better than 80% of the other students.
+To give you an idea, if a student scores in the 80th percentile, it means they performed better than 80% of the other students.

 Q: How do I find the original price after a discount?